itissid/privyloci/README.md

 ## What is a privacy first location inference?

-Note, I used the word Inferences not location data (accurate GPS position, IMU traces), I want to make clear that while current demo is demonstrating a *system* for protecting the privacy of the *inference* —  a higher order function like where is my car?
-Are you at home without telling the app where home is? —  it still needs all those mobile permissions to collect location data that you don't like to give.
-The whole point is to changes this and ultimately to do accurate private location inferences.
+Note, I used the word Inferences not location data (GPS position, IMU traces), I want to make clear that while current demo is demonstrating a *system* for protecting the privacy of the *inference* —  a higher order function like "where is my car"?
+Are you at home without telling the app where home is? .
+The inference is what 3p-apps are *really* after not the location data.
+The demo still needs all those mobile permissions to collect location data that you don't like to give, this will change in future releases.

 For now its a way to spark a conversation about the state of things that can enable more private APIs.
 At this time all I can guarantee that all the location data collected by Privy Loci, should you use it, would remain private and on device and encrypted on inception and never shipped to a server.
 Future versions will propose an anonymized infrastructure design to do post processing as well as privacy preserving algorithms that are cross platform and can handle expensive computation.